mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 The Access Report TLV contains the following:

-* AI (Access ID) - four-bit-long field that identifies the access network, e.g., 3GPP (Radio Access Technologies specified by 3GPP) or Non-3GPP (accesses that are not specified by 3GPP) {{TS23501}}.
+* AI (Access ID) - a four-bit-long field that identifies the access network, e.g., 3GPP (Radio Access Technologies specified by 3GPP) or Non-3GPP (accesses that are not specified by 3GPP) {{TS23501}}.
 The value is one of those listed below (all other values are invalid and the TLV that